Makamoo/Been-spendin-most-their-lives-Livin-in-a-gangsta-s-paradise/Assignment.md

 Out my way, this blunt won't smoke itself, uh-huh (hmm, hmm-hmm) Listen close, I hear myself, the intuition, that's what I got (hmm, hmm-hmm) Many people wonderin' what's up with him, but do they know Scott?
-(Hmm, hmm-hmm) A fella with some new dreams and a sexy mama, uh-huh (hmm, hmm-hmm), I see, let's play The sky is blue, oh finally, been dreamin' of this for a while (yeah) The sun is shining, blinding, swimmin' in this place of mine (let's go) Help me out, pass that blunt, my guy
+(Hmm, hmm-hmm) A fella with some new dreams and a cool mama, uh-huh (hmm, hmm-hmm), I see, let's play The sky is blue, oh finally, been dreamin' of this for a while (yeah) The sun is shining, blinding, swimmin' in this place of mine (let's go) Help me out, pass that blunt, my guy